 Dry Needling is a cost effective and efficient technique for the treatment of myofascial pain and dysfunction.
 The approach is based on Western anatomical and neurophysiological principles and should not be confused with the Traditional Chinese Medicine (TCM) technique of acupuncture (Travell & Simons 1999).

-Physicians Travell and Simons defined a myofascial trigger point as a "Hyper-irritable spot in a skeletal muscle."
-The spot is painful on compression and can give rise to characteristic referred pain, referred tenderness, twitch release, motor dysfunction and autonomic phenomena.
+Physicians Travell and Simons pioneered using dry needling to de-activate myofascial trigger points - known as "hyper-irritable spots in skeletal muscle."
+These spots are painful on compression and can give rise to characteristics such as local and / or referred pain and tenderness, twitch response and release, motor dysfunction and autonomic phenomena.

-One of the first physicians to employ Dry Needling extensively for this purpose was Dr Karel Lewit of Czechoslovakia .
-Lewit (1979) reported favourably on the use of this technique in a series of 241 patients with musculoskeletal pain.
+The efficacy of DN is underpinned by research by the likes of Dr Karel Lewit of Czechoslovakia (1979) who reported favourably on the use of this technique in a series of 241 patients with musculoskeletal pain.
 The work of Hong and Jennifer Chu support Lewitt's work and emphasize the therapeutic importance of eliciting a LTR (local twitch response).

 Dry Needling may mechanically disrupt the integrity of the dysfunctional end plates within the myofascial trigger area - resulting in mechanical and physiological resolution of the MTrPs.
 A fascinating new study by Jay Shah shows biochemical changes in the TrP following twitch elicitation.
 This was done by real time blood micro-sampling of the TrP as it was needled.